Recreational shellfish gathering guidelines

 Since the current guidelines were established (2003) there has been a significant increase in the knowledge in the area of health risks and environmental contamination levels, as well as an advance in the methods available to assess the levels of contamination.

-The Pioneer funded Recreational Shellfish Gathering Guidelines project aims to determine where improvements can be made to the guidelines to better protect the public from risks associated with the collection and consumption of these foods.
+ESR's Recreational Shellfish Gathering Guidelines project aims to determine where improvements can be made to the guidelines to better protect the public from risks associated with the collection and consumption of these foods.
 This includes, but is not limited to, which indicators are most indicative of shellfish contamination, the need for site-specific factors and the role local and historical knowledge can play in understanding the potential risks at different sites and with different species.

 Elaine Moriarty: email@example.com